matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 6. Executing transactions from L1 requires the caller to pay some fee to the operator.

 Firstly, the fee depends on the length of the calldata and the `ergsLimit`.
-If you are new to this concept, than it is pretty much the same `gasLimit` on Ethereum.
-You can read more zkSync fee model [here](../zksync-v2#fee-model).
+If you are new to this concept then it is pretty much the same as the `gasLimit` on Ethereum.
+You can read more about zkSync fee model [here](../zksync-v2#fee-model).

 Secondly, the fee depends on the gas price that is used during the transaction call.
-So in order to have the predictable price for the call, we need to fetch the gas price and stick to it.
+So to have the predictable fee for the call, we need to fetch the gas price explicitly and stick to it.

 ```ts
 // Imports